-Healthy Habits For A Healthy Mouth & A Beautiful Smile
+Habits To Adopt For A Healthy Mouth & A Beautiful Smile

-A beautiful smile can truly transform your visual appearance give you greater self confidence in life and also a positive mindset.
+A beautiful smile can truly transform your visual appearance give you greater self-confidence in life and also a positive mindset.
 Everyone wants a dazzling smile but do you think a great smile happens naturally.
-No it doesn’t.
-Brushing, flossing and rinsing are just tip of the iceberg when it comes to good oral health.
+No, it doesn’t.
+Brushing, flossing, and rinsing are just the tip of the iceberg when it comes to good oral health.

 A beautiful smile signifies not just a good oral health also your overall health.
 Having a poor oral health can lead to various dental and physical health issues like gum disease, infection, bone loss, strokes and more in the future.
 Gum disease has also been linked to serious health issues such as heart disease, diabetes.
 Regular checkups and cleanings can prevent problems as well as provide you with good oral hygiene.
 Ditching daily soda habits and quitting cigarette use can also be a way to improving your oral health.

 Here are five ways to a fantastic smile